bugbounty-site/GitSecure/README.md

-# DataSecure
+# GitSecure

-**About DataSecure**
+**About GitSecure**

-DataSecure is a GitHub action that can be used to alert security teams of any exposed API keys for push and pull requests.
+GitSecure is a GitHub action that can be used to alert security teams of any exposed API keys for push and pull requests.
 When files are added or modified on a GitHub repo, this action will be initiated and will start looking for exposed credentials in the system.
 After finding a token, it will alert the team via Slack Webhooks.

 **Setup**